stuerp/foo_midi/README.md

 * v2.19.0.0-alpha2, 2025-xx-xx

+* New: Started to write end user [documentation](docs/README.md).
+* Improved: Updated LibMT32Emu to v2.7.2.
 * Fixed: An old threading issue caused by allowing the MIDI channels to be enabled or disabled during playback.
-* Improved: Updated LibMT32Emu to v2.7.2.

 * v2.19.0.0-alpha1, 2025-06-16